neondatabase/website/content/docs/postgres/query-performance.md

 SELECT orders.* FROM orders JOIN customers ON orders.customer_id = customers.id WHERE customers.country = 'Spain';
 ```

-Joins are generally more efficient because they replace multiple queries with one join query, reducing trips to the database.
+Joins are generally more efficient because they replace multiple queries with one join query, reducing the number of trips to the database.

 ### Use efficient data types